University of Leeds2015 League Table Ranking 23

 - Contact by telephone on 0113 343 3927 (calls via RNID typetalk are welcome), textphone 0113 343 2616, email firstname.lastname@example.org or visit the website.

-- On enrolment, students automatically become member of one of the largest student unions in the country - around 250 activities, clubs and societies.
+- On enrolment, students automatically become member of one of the largest student unions in the country with more than 280 activities, clubs and societies.

 - The union has an award-winning newspaper, TV and radio stations.

 - Services in the union include supermarket, hairdresser, opticians, book shop, beauty salon, gift shops, bank, bars and clubs.

 - Three club venues plus the Refectory provide a capacity of 5,000 for some of the biggest club nights in Leeds.

 - The union’s Opportunities service brings together part-time work, careers events, and volunteering to help students gain new skills and experiences while at Leeds.

 - The Edge provides state-of–the-art fitness, sport and wellbeing opportunities, all located on campus.
 Includes a 200-station health and fitness centre, one of the largest of any UK university.
 The existing sports halls in the centre have been extensively refurbished and upgraded.

 - One of the largest intramural league recreational sport competitions in UK higher education in which over 3,000 students participate every year.

 - The University union has 65 sports clubs which range from cycling to sub-aqua and basketball to sailing.

 - The University supports over 40 elite athletes in their academic and sporting lives through the Performance Sport Programme.
 Recent scholars include Paralympic table tennis player Kim Daybell and GB Triathlete Johnny Brownlee, who won a bronze medal at the 2012 London Olympics.